 Cold sores typically go away on their own, probably in a few weeks.
 However, you can ease discomfort and promote the healing process by following the home remedies given below.

 - Over-the-counter cold sore ointment, such as Abreva (docosanol)

 - Over-the-counter pain relievers, like creams with lidocaine or benzocaine

 Other Ways to Find Relief

-Unfortunately, once you have HSV-1, there is no way to prevent cold sores.
+Unfortunately, once you have HSV-1, there is no way to treat cold sores.
 However, they can be triggered by different things like stress or fatigue.
 Try to limit your triggers as a way to limit your cold sores.
-Also ask your doctor or dentist about an OTC pain reliever.
+Also, ask your doctor or dentist about an OTC pain reliever.

 If you get frequent mouth ulcers, then it’s time to talk to a professional.
 You may be having a reaction to a product you use.
 There is also a chance that these aren’t cold sores at all, but something else.
-Ask a dentist to evaluate your mouth to check for any issues.
-The Smile Artisans can answer your questions about cold sore problems and more.
+Ask your Cypress dentist to evaluate your mouth to check for any issues.
+Please feel free to contact The Smile Artisans.
+We are more than happy to answer your questions about cold sore problems and more.